Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/XCM/5-Xcm-config-slides.md

 We'll briefly introduce you to all these concepts.
 It might be a bit dry, but the idea is to jump straight to the workshop afterwards.

+These are all associated types on an `XcmConfig` struct.

 ---